 Some local transport routes also double up as tourist ones.
 If you’re ever in Lisbon, Portugal, for example, take tram 28 from end to end.
 It will wind through the old city, giving you a glimpse of hillside neighbourhoods while you rub shoulders with Lisboetas on their way to work.

 - Forget the souvenir gifts.
-In my culture it is traditional to bring something back for your family and friends.
+In my culture it’s traditional to bring something back for your family and friends.
 But that can very quickly add up to a lot of money, not to mention having to carry it all back!
 I stopped buying gifts for the sake of it a long time ago.
 Instead, my friends and family enjoy my travel stories and experiences, and I get to spend more time with them – and relive my trip!
 If I see something I know is perfect for someone, I may get it.
 It will usually be in a local market or from a local artist or business rather than a big department or chain store.
 That usually makes it cheaper too – bonus!
 If you really need to do something, send a postcard.

 - Get travel insurance.
 This is a must wherever you are going, and especially if you are planning to travel to the USA.
 Travel insurance will cover you for any last-minute cancellations or delays, lost luggage, theft, accommodation problems and, perhaps most importantly, illness or accidents.
 What may seem like an extra cost could actually save you a lot of money if you ever need to use it.
+I use and recommend SafetyWing, which has options for short trips and long-term digital nomad adventures.

 Bonus tip

-This one is aimed mostly at travellers living in the USA where there are numerous companies offering such rewards.
-Collecting points or miles is a quick way of racking up benefits that you can use to put towards your next trip.
+This one is aimed at travellers living in the USA, where there are numerous companies offering such rewards.
+Collecting points or miles is a quick way of racking up benefits that you can put towards your next trip.
 Points and miles are a form of currency, accumulated when you use your credit card.
 Any purchase you make or bill you pay using a rewards credit card will collect points (or miles, depending on the credit card you have).
 These can then be used to pay for your next flight or hotel room (either in full or in part).

-Wherever you go, whatever you do, and however you choose to travel, there are always budget options.
+Wherever you go, whatever you do and however you choose to travel, there are always budget options.
 You just need to be open to the possibilities.
 Isn’t that what travel is all about?